 - RESIST Anti-Aging Clear Skin Hydrator or RESIST Ultra-Light Antioxidant Serum

-If you still find yourself a bit confused on which products to use, contact our Paula's Choice Customer Care Experts for a personalized skincare consultation!
+If you still find yourself a bit confused on which products to use, contact our Paula's Choice Client Services Experts for a personalised skincare consultation!

 - Jeremy A, Holland D, Roberts S, Thomson K, Cunliffe W., Journal of Investigative Dermatology.
 2003;121(1):20-7.